flet-dev/website/docs/controls/dropdown.md

 Whether the TextField is part of a dense form (ie, uses less vertical space).

+### `elevation`

+The dropdown's elevation.
+Defaults to `8`.

+### `enable_feedback`

+Whether detected gestures should provide acoustic and/or haptic feedback.
+On Android, for example, setting this to `True` produce a click sound and a long-press will produce a short vibration.

+Defaults to `True`.

 ### `error_style`

 The style to use for `error_text`.